Issue

 Q1: Would it be solved by calling it from the reference I got?

 Yes, it'll be solved by calling it from reference.
-So that, if reference is null, handle it or else use it as method()
+So that, if reference is null, handle it or else use it as method() calling.

-value will differ from the reference I got at the start?
+Q2: Is there any way in which the weakReference.get() value will differ from the reference I got at the start?

-Yes, if there's any configuration changes happens (activity/fragment recreates itself), means that view is recreated and your old view reference would be null
+Yes, if there's any configuration changes happens (activity/fragment recreates itself), means that view is recreated and your old view reference would be null.

 Conclusion: It's good practice to have reference of your view and perform any operation from that reference further